AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 ## Date expression conditions {#dateexpression}

-Rule editor allows you to use date comparisons to create conditions.
+Rule editor lets you use date comparisons to create conditions.

 Following is an example condition that displays a static text object if the mortgage on the house is already taken, which the user signifies by filling up the date field.